Alex Kirilloff Player Props: Twins vs. Mariners

 Alex Kirilloff At The Plate

-- Kirilloff has had an RBI in 17 games this season (28.8%), including four multi-RBI outings (6.8%).
-He has also driven home three or more of his team's runs in one contest.
+- Kirilloff has had at least one RBI in 30.0% of his games this year (18 of 60), with two or more RBI five times (8.3%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.